How Kashmir’s Residents Are Leading the Fight Against Plastic Pollution in Water Bodies

-The issue of municipal waste management in Kashmir appears to be the least of the worries for the administration.
-And despite having a municipal corporation, the state of waste treatment management in Srinagar is dismal.
+Fight Against Plastic Pollution: The administration's concern about municipal waste management in Kashmir appears to be the least of its worries.
+Despite having a municipal corporation, the state of waste treatment management in Srinagar is dismal.
 But there's hope.

-Srinagar: Nestled between two mountain ranges – the Himalayas from the north-eastern side and the Pir Panjal range from the south-western side – the Kashmir valley receives an abundant supply of freshwater from the glaciers of these ranges.
+Srinagar: Nestled between two mountain ranges – the Himalayas from the north-eastern side and the Pir Panjal range from the south-western side – the Kashmir valley receives an abundant supply of fresh water from the glaciers of these ranges.

 However, there has been a significant rise in the production of plastic waste in these water bodies, owing to development in the region and neglect of the administration due to its focus on the region’s security.

-But the issue of municipal waste management appears to be the least of the worries for the administration.
+However, municipal waste management appears to be the least of the worries for the administration.

 Despite having a municipal corporation, the state of waste treatment management in Srinagar is dismal.